lukeweston1234/solid-tauri-looper/README.md

 For windows, you may have much lower latency from smaller buffers with ASIO (atleast from my experience).
 [Install LLVM for the CPAL ASIO installer for windows here](https://github.com/llvm/llvm-project/releases/tag/llvmorg-18.1.8)

+Note: You may want to double check and see if the branch you are on is using ASIO in the stream.rs file

 You will want to use the LLVM-18.1.8-win64/32.exe installer, make sure to add it to your path

 ```